 They have an unusual bobtail more closely resembling the tail of a rabbit than that of other cats.
 The breed has been known in Japan for centuries, and it frequently appears in traditional folklore and art.

 According to legend the luckiest color of Bobtail cat to own is the Mi-ke, it has a tri colored coat.

-Bobtails can be a little dog like enjoying a game of fetch, mischievous and can be seen carrying toys and in their mouth often.
+Bobtails can be dog like enjoying a game of fetch, mischievous, and can be seen carrying toys and in their mouth often.
 They’re a strong healthy breed that lives to an average age of 15 – 17 years old.

 Daiki: It means big, great, and valuable.

 Isamu: Masculine name meaning brave.

 Kenta: Healthy or strong.
 It can also mean thick and big.